life-in-a-nutshell/life-in-a-nutshell/CONTRIBUTING.md

 ## Merge process
 To maintain not only quality but also managability, no changes can be commited to the master branch.
 Every change will happen on a seperate branch and has to be merged via merge request.
 These merge requests will be taken care of by our code owners.
+**Make sure your commit messages are useful and appropriate!**

 Please be civil in MR discussions and make sure you read the Code of Conduct below.